robriu/headless_raspberry_setup/README.md

 1. Burn an OS image using Balena Etcher. <br/>
 2. Reinsert SD Card into PC.
 3. Open SD Card as a Drive. <br/>

-That navigated to /root <br/>
+4. Navigated to /root <br/>
-Follow Raspberry Setups for Wifi or USB. <br/>
+5. Follow Raspberry setups for wifi or usb. <br/>

 ---
 <a name="setup_process_wifi"></a>